exoplatform/web-conferencing/documentation/ACHITECTURE.md

 Javascript API
 -------------------

 Core Javascript module `webConferencing` contains set of helpful functions for buidling call providers.
-It includes methods for core initialization and accessing server-side storage to save and maintain a call state and exchange related information.
+It includes methods for core initialization and accessing server-side storage to save and maintaining call state and exchange related information.
 There are also several utility methods for accessing context, showing messages to users and log technical information.

 Methods of `webConferencing` module:

-* Synchronous methods:
+* Initialization and context methods (synchronous):
-  * `init(user, context)` - core initialization used internally by `WebConferencingPortlet` when loaded the module, it needs user object (`UserInfo` serialized to JSON) and context (`ContextInfo` in JSON).
+  * `init(user, context)` - core initialization used internally by `WebConferencingPortlet` when loading the module, it needs user object (`UserInfo` serialized to JSON) and context (`ContextInfo` in JSON).
 Usually a connector doesn't need invoke this method as it's already done by the core portlet.
 When this method invoked it will initialize all already registered providers.
-Others will be initialized when added.
+Others will be initialized when added
   * `update()` - update Platform UI with Web Conferencing features (call buttons etc).
 This method should be invoked after adding a call provider.
 But it will does nothing until the core initialzied (via init())
   * `getUser()` - returns currently initialized user (by init() method) or nothing if not initialized yet
   * `getCurrentSpaceId()` - returns current space pretty name if page shows a space
   * `getCurrentRoomTitle` - returns current chat room title if page runs in Chat app
   * `getBaseUrl()` - base portal URL useful for buidling REST service URLs
+  * `initRequest(request)` - initialize jQuery Ajax request object within unificated done/fail arguments order: data, jqXHR status, jQuery text status or error, jqXHR object)
-  * `addProvider(provider)` - register a new provider object (requirements see in 'Implementing Javascript SPI' section), this call provider will be initialized, if the core itself initialized (otherwise initialization will be postponed to init() call on the core)
+  * `addProvider(provider)` - register a new provider object (requirements see in 'Implementing Javascript SPI' section), this call provider will be initialized, if the core itself initialized (otherwise initialization will be postponed to init() call of the core module)
   * `findProvider(type)` - lookups for a provider registration in the core by its type name, will return a provider object if it was registered (no matter was it configured, initialized or not)
 * Asynchronous methods that return a [promise](http://api.jquery.com/deferred.promise/) when resolved (with result object) or failed (with error object):
   * `getProvider(type)` - returns a promise that will be resolved with a provider found by given type name, the promise will be only resolved if provider successfully initialized, otherwise it will be in failed state with an message describing a problem.
-Second parameter of the resolved promise is a boolean flag: will be `true` if the provider has `init()` method and it was called successfully or it is without such method; will be `false` if provider's `init()` failed or provider not activated by administrator.
+Second parameter of the resolved promise is a boolean flag: will be `true` if the provider has `init()` method and it was called successfully or it is without such method; flag will be `false` if provider's `init()` failed or provider not activated by administrator.
   * `getCall(id)` - read call object from server storage by its ID
   * `updateUserCall(id, state)` - update current user call by its ID with given status (one of 'started', 'stopped' or 'joined', 'leaved' by the user)
   * `deleteCall(id)` - delete call by its ID
   * `addCall(id, callInfo)` - create a new call by ID and call object
-  * `getUserGroupCalls()` - return all groups call current user had joinedm including started and stopped
+  * `getUserGroupCalls()` - return all groups call current user had joined, including started and stopped ones
   * `getUserStatus(id)` - return user status in eXo Platform by its ID, this data will be read from `RESTUserService` of the Platform, the response object has `status` field
-* Subscription methods that use callback(s): `onUpdate` will be called on new data in the channel, `onError` if subscription error happen, `onReady` when successfully subscribed
+* Subscription methods that use callback(s): `onUpdate` will be called on a new data published in the channel, `onError` if subscription error happen, `onReady` when successfully subscribed:
   * `onUserUpdate(userId, onUpdate, onError, onReady)` - subscribe to user channel for its call updates (started-incoming, stopped etc)
   * `onCallUpdate(callId, onUpdate, onError, onReady)` - subscribe to a particular call channel for its updates (receive any data related the call: connectivity, media or user information)
-* Subscription (publishing) methods that use promise: when data published a promise will be resolved, if failed then promise rejected with an error
+* Subscription (publishing) methods that use promise: when data published a promise will be resolved, if failed then promise rejected with an error:
   * `toCallUpdate(callId, data)` - publish data to a aprticular call channel (use this method to send call related data to other peers, for reading use `onCallUpdate()`)
-* Utility methods:
+* Utility methods (synchronous):
-  * `showCallPopup(url, name)` - a helper to show a new browser page as popup (not a new tab) with width of 80% of the screen available dimensions and with given window name (can be used  latef for focusing a window)
+  * `showCallPopup(url, name)` - a helper to show a new browser page as a popup window (not a new tab) with width of 80% of the screen available dimensions and with given window name (can be used  latef for focusing a window)
   * `imAccount(user, type)` - a helper to find in user object an IM ofr given type name
   * `getLog()` - return logger that can spool messages to server log file (for details see 'Remote log' section below)
   * `showInfo(title, text)`, `showConfirm(title, text)`, `showWarn(title, text)`,  `showError(title, text, errorRef)` - show a popup to user with title and text.
 For error it also can show a error reference (see also 'Remote log' section below)